Skip to content

 Drumelzier Law — common questions

-Drumelzier Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 548m of ascent and takes most walkers 3-6 hours.
+On the OutdoorSCOT scale, Drumelzier Law comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 548m of ascent on the usual route — 3-6 hours for most parties.
 Terrain: Sheep-bitten grass on the upper slopes, with bracken and pockets of gorse on the lower farmland.

-Standard parking is at NT155307 near Edinburgh.
+Standard parking is at NT155307.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Drumelzier Law are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.